Walthzer/WalthexSpells/src/Patches/README.txt

 Managers go into a Managers subfolder

 Read the name of the class you are patching to see what the type is.
-This ModTemplate contains an example patch the `MageBookController`, so it is contained in the Controllers subfolder.
+This WalthexSpells contains an example patch the `MageBookController`, so it is contained in the Controllers subfolder.

 For more example patches see the BlackMagicAPI github: https://github.com/D1GQ/BlackMagicAPI/tree/master/Patches